Skip to content

 • Focus on posture and platform stability

 Even simple drills become effective when repeated consistently.
+You can do it either against a wall or with a partner.

-Method #6: Improve Your Volleyball I.Q.
+6: Improve Your Volleyball I.Q.

 Volleyball I.Q. is just as important as physical skill.
 There are many ways to improve your understanding of the game without touching a ball.